joemc9011/Weather/README copy.md

 ## Acceptance Criteria

 ```
-Provide the user the ability to search for a city.
+Provide the user the ability to search for a city.X

 Show the current and future conditions for that city.